Video: Chicago man had gun, back turned when police shot him

 “It is important for the public to look at this with an open mind,” he said.

-He said the officer clearly saw Alvarez holding the weapon, and that when he was shot, Alvarez was turning toward the officer.
+Catanzara said the officer clearly saw Alvarez holding the weapon and that when he was shot, he was turning in the direction of the officer.

 “The officer fears (he) would turn and fire because that’s the motion he was making,” Catanzara said.

-The release of the Alvarez video followed a pattern for a police department that has been dogged for decades by its reputation for brutality, misconduct and racism.
-And it comes as videos of police confrontations are putting departments around the country under heavy scrutiny, from the footage that helped lead to a murder conviction in death of George Floyd to the footage of the police killing of Daunte Wright near Minneapolis.
-Its release also coincided with a North Carolina judge declining to order the immediate release of body camera footage of the fatal police shooting of Andrew Brown, Jr.

-Earlier this month, COPA released footage of the March 29 shooting of Toledo.
-It showed a white officer shoot Toledo as he turned toward the officer raising his empty hands less than a second after the teen tossed aside or dropped a handgun.
+Earlier this month, COPA released footage of the shooting of Toledo.
+It showed a white officer shoot the Latino teen as he turned toward the officer raising his empty hands less than a second after the teen tossed aside or dropped a handgun.

 As in Lightfoot’s statement before the release of the Toledo shooting footage, her statement in the Alvarez case was made in conjunction with attorneys for the family and had essentially the same message.